Aug 262019

 What is a relay?

 This operation causes connection or disconnection between two or more output terminals.
-This connection is achieved with the attraction or repulsion of a small arm called armature.
+This connection is achieved with the attraction or repulsion of a small arm called an armature.
 This small arm connects or disconnects the output terminals.

 General purpose relay, 60 hz 110 volt coil, DPDT contacts 25A at 300V AC